soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/supported-filetypes-ediscovery20.md

 ---

 # Supported file types in Advanced eDiscovery (Preview)
+Microsoft 365 eDiscovery supports many file types to many different levels.
+The list below is not exhaustive and we continue to  add new file types as we complete our final validations.

 | Mime Type | File Class (i.e. Image, Archive, Email, Office Doc, etc.) | Native Viewer | Text | Annotate Viewer | Container Extraction | Possible Extensions |
 | :- | :- | :- | :- | :- | :- | :- |